AnthonyD1/Self-Defense-VR/README.md

 # Self-Defense-VR
-A virtual Self-Defense experience geared towards those who do not know much about Self-defense and wish to learn.
-Disclaimer: This is not meant to be a replacement of proper Self-Defense education, it is purely suplimentary and for educational purposes only.
+A virtual Self-Defense experience geared towards those who do not know much about Self-defense and wish to learn. **Disclaimer**: This is not meant to be a replacement of proper Self-Defense education, it is purely suplimentary and for educational purposes only.
 Please seek a qualified professional if Self-Defense advice is needed.

 ## Table of Contents:
 - [Introduction](#introduction)